KualiCo/derploy/README.md

 [x] make graph a child of the div the elm app is in so it is the same width [ ] make tool-tip styled and labeled correctly
 [x] add tool-tips to graph

-How am I going to do this?

-* get deploys from the server
-* when the deploys come in, tag them with the date
-* to get the left panel, filter the deploys by today's date
-* to get the right panel, get all deploys from the beginning of the week, and then turn them in to 5 lists, one for each day?

 Longer term improvements: